FbW-E01/SPA-Boilerplate-HelloReact/README.md

 5. Implement the rest of the app (individual components and their CSS files) to create an app that looks something like this:

 ![Example image](./example.png)

+6. *BONUS!* Create a new component that simply contains one `<button>`.
+Then use that same component in the Header, the Sidebar, the Body and the Footer.